Deep French Nails Are The Throwback Trend Set To Be On Everyone’s Tips

 @.mariahnina Full in depth tutorial on my YouTube (linked in bio) ✨ #frenchtips #thickfrenchtips #almondfrenchnails #nailart #diynailart #longnails ♬ Being a Girl - Jonica

 Ready to update your classic manicure?
-Keep scrolling for our favorite deep French manicures to inspire your next look.
+Keep scrolling for our favourite deep French manicures to inspire your next look.

 Deep Chrome

-Keeping the color combination classic, nail artist Rina Maloku (aka @glamscape.studio) adds a 2025 twist to this deep French look in the form of an ultra-glossy chrome finish.
-Try Essie Gel Couture Metallic Glaze Top Coat, $13, to recreate the shine at home.
+Keeping the colour combination classic, nail artist Rina Maloku (aka @glamscape.studio) adds a 2025 twist to this deep French look in the form of an ultra-glossy chrome finish.
+Try Essie Gel Couture Metallic Glaze Top Coat, £10.99, to recreate the shine at home.

 Polka Dots